takuti/takuti.me/_content/en/note/pedagogy.md

 Unlike studying for tangible milestones, learning needs to be a sustainable journey that continues for years or even a lifetime.
 For instance, it doesn't make sense if I become B1 or something in French in the next few months, then forget everything after the course.

 Overall, the French class has undoubtedly been one of the most well-developed in-class experiences I've ever had.
-However, by squeezing everyone into the same room and asking them to follow a prescribed format, the **one-to-many education setup has posed its structural limitations**.
+However, by squeezing everyone into the same room and asking them to follow a prescribed format at a fixed pace, the **one-to-many education setup has posed its structural limitations**.

 Thus, as far as a group of students is concerned, pedagogical correctness doesn't guarantee whether an educational program works for a certain person or not.